Engineering a Slack-Integrated Approval Workflow for Unmatched Reconciliation Items

 ledger_mutation_ref: Optional[str] = None

-def verify_slack_signature(request: Request, signing_secret: str) -> bool:
+async def _verify_slack_signature(request: Request, signing_secret: str) -> None:

-timestamp = request.headers.get("X-Slack-Request-Timestamp", "")
+ts = request.headers.get("X-Slack-Request-Timestamp", "")

-signature = request.headers.get("X-Slack-Signature", "")
+slack_sig = request.headers.get("X-Slack-Signature", "")

-if abs(time.time() - float(timestamp)) > 300:
+if abs(time.time() - float(ts)) > 300:

-sig_basestring = f"v0:{timestamp}:{body}"
+sig_basestring = f"v0:{ts}:{raw_body.decode('utf-8')}"

 expected = hmac.new(